List of Days of Our Lives characters introduced in the 1970s: Bob Anderson

-Bob eventually learned that Brooke Hamilton had stolen some checks from his company and was her father.
+Bob eventually learned that Brooke Hamilton had stolen some checks from his company and he was her father.
 His old flame Adele Winston confirmed it before she died.
 Bob gave Brooke a job at his company, and she then paid back what she had stolen.

 In 1978, he married Linda Patterson but divorced her as well in 1980 due to her infidelities and attempts to take over his company.
 He had heart problems and Phyllis came back to Salem to take care of him.
 They rekindled their relationship and became engaged.
 Before they could remarry Bob died of a heart attack.
 In his will, he left part of his estate to Melissa Anderson, Linda's daughter by Jim Phillips, whom he had adopted.

 Phyllis Anderson

 Phyllis Anderson was portrayed by Nancy Wickwire before she left due to failing health.
 Her replacement Corinne Conley prominently had the role for the longest period until her final departure in 1982.

 After Julie Olsen moved in with her and Bob, Phyllis began noticing he was taking more of his attention away from her to Julie.
 After their divorce, she marries Neil Curtis.
 He attempted to swindle her out of money to feed his gambling addiction but she made him sign a prenuptial agreement before they got married.
 Their marriage proved to be rocky as Neil cheated on her with Amanda Howard.
 Neil and Phyllis eventually divorced and she left Salem.